Alpointernet/Velo/README.md

 - **Lightweight:** Opens the second you click it, and consumes very little memory.
 - **Functional:** Has tabs, search and replace tools.
-- **Clean Dark Aesthetic:** Every interface element is intentional.
+- **Clean Aesthetic:** Every interface element is intentional, and you can make your own themes easily.
 - **Typographic Clarity:** Uses different fonts for editing and the GUI.
 - **Coding Usability:** Basic coding features you would expect are here.
 - **State Persistence:** Remembers what you did the last time.